 If you are trying to start a new venture, career, go back to school, or reach your black belt, this principle will get you through.
 Find a small action you can take that will lead to the rest.
 Achieving small goals or steps will fuel the rest of your path.

-This is why martial arts are the perfect path to support your life goals.
+This is why Kung Fu or Tai Chi is the perfect path to support your life goals.
 It has built in milestones and goals with belts and sashes.
 Every few months you get the feedback and pride of accomplishing another step on the path.
 The community of other students congratulate you and recognize your efforts.
 It is almost like it was invented specifically as a life-motivator.